2xs/digger/Readme.md

 Coq code extracted as JSON by the internal extraction facility.

-The source code is copyright Université de Lille 1 & Veïs Oudjail and covered by CeCILL-A licence, see `LICENSE`.
+The source code is copyright Université de Lille & Veïs Oudjail and covered by CeCILL-A licence, see `LICENSE`.

 The development team is:

 *   Samuel Hym
 *   Veïs Oudjail

+The directory `example/` contains the source code for a small example of its use.
+This example works (at least) with Coq 8.9.